jakobnissen/jakobnissen.github.io/posts/codonset.md

 Part of the reason for degeneracy is [wobble base pairs](https://en.wikipedia.org/wiki/Wobble_base_pair):
 The physical mechanism used by the ribosome to match codons with amino acids is not precise due to the physical construction of the ribosome, causing some codons to match with the "wrong", or rather, imperfectly specified amino acid.

-As a side note, I find it interesting to which extend the genetic code is arbitrary, and to which extend it is constrained by physical processes like wobbling.
+As a side note, I find it interesting to which extent the genetic code is arbitrary, and to which extent it is constrained by physical processes like wobbling.
 While I'm not too much into the literature on this topic, the consensus seem to be that while there are some constraints, the huge amount of possible genetic codes would make it exceedingly unlikely that the same, or almost same, genetic code evolved twice independently.
 And yet, all life forms use the same genetic code, from anteaters to subterranean bacteria.
 This is pretty good evidence that all life on earth descends from a single common ancestor.